Hamzags/pythonProjects/README.md

 Hello!

-My name is Hamza Gassi I am a python/reactjs developer out of Montreal,Canada and this is a portfolio of python programs I developed myself.
+My name is Hamza Gassi I am a python developer out of Montreal,Canada and this is a portfolio of python programs I developed myself.

 These projects were developed by myself solely with no outside assistance besides google and the python.org library.